myltik/azure-docs.ru-ru/articles/cloud-services/cloud-services-connect-to-custom-domain.md

 <properties
-  pageTitle="Подключение облачной службы к настраиваемому контроллеру домена | Microsoft Azure" description="Сведения о подключении веб-ролей и рабочих ролей к личному домену AD с помощью PowerShell и расширения домена AD" services="cloud-services" documentationCenter="" authors="Thraka"
+  pageTitle="Connect a Cloud Service to a custom Domain Controller | Microsoft Azure" description="Learn how to connect your web/worker roles to a custom AD Domain using PowerShell and AD Domain Extension" services="cloud-services" documentationCenter="" authors="Thraka"